SandraT22/pizza-parlor/README.md

   Size:
 }
 #### Describe: pizza.pizzaCost()
-##### Test: Test will check if the pizzaCost prototype works.
+##### Test: Test will check if the pizzaPrice prototype works.
 ##### Code: pizza1.pizzaPrice();
 ##### Expected Output: "$10", "$15"
-##### Test: Test will check if the user input for toppings can be used within the prototype function to determin the number of toppings.
+##### Test: Test will check if the user input for toppings can be used within the prototype function to determine the number of toppings.
 ##### Code: pizza.pizzaPrice();
 ##### Expected Output: "$10" -> "$35"
 ##### Test: Test will check if the user input for crust can be used within the prototype function to add an extra charge to the total depending on their choice.